 Nationally, forests are so overstocked that the Forestry Department is giving out $9 million in grants for new ideas for how to use wood.
 Plenty of local communities would welcome new demand.

 While CLT is continuing to explode in Europe and is accelerating in Canada, it remains hampered in the US by anachronistic and overly prescriptive building codes, limited domestic supply, and the small-c conservative thinking of the building trades.

-On the supply front, Vaagen Brothers, a well-known Washington sawmill, has already retooled around CLT; other mills are expected to follow.
+On the supply front, Vaagen Brothers, a well-known Washington sawmill, has already spun off a second company focused on CLT; other mills are expected to follow suit.
 A company called Katerra recently opened the largest CLT manufacturing facility in North America in Spokane, Washington, with state lawmakers on hand to celebrate.
 That may help mass timber get going in earnest in the region.

 For now, there are a number of flashy one-off CLT projects in the US: the Catalyst innovation hub in Spokane, the T3 office building in Minneapolis, the Carbon 12 condominiums in Portland, Oregon, Franklin Elementary School in West Virginia, and more.
 But because they are one-offs, they require a lot of extra work in testing, designing, and securing permits.
 And there’s a shortage of both suitable materials and contractors and builders familiar with them.
 “It’s not a mature industry,” says architect Michael Green, whose seminal 2013 TED Talk on mass timber helped kickstart interest in the US.
 (Side note: Katerra recently acquired Michael Green Architecture.)

 Nonetheless, the growing enthusiasm of builders and advocates seems to be chipping away at the resistance.
 Why are they so geared up?